looker-open-source/block-bqml-k-means/README.md

 name for Looker PDTs in different BigQuery projects.
 This will prevent Looker PDT dataset references throughout the block from breaking.
 See [BigQuery ML Locations](https://cloud.google.com/bigquery-ml/docs/locations) for more details.

+Avoid using BigQuery analytic functions such as ROW_NUMBER() OVER() in the SQL definition of a use case's input data.
+Including analytic functions may cause BigQuery to return an InternalError code when used with BigQuery ML functions.
+If your input data is missing a primary key, CONCAT(*field_1, field_2, ...*) two or more columns to generate a unique ID instead of using ROW_NUMBER() OVER().

 ## Resources